 In this, every amazon user gets a minimum of 10% discount, an Amazon Prime user gets a 20% discount and we will also provide a special discount to a particular user too.
 So, let’s understand how to create a Hierarchy Custom Settings with an example-

 Step 1– Create a new Custom Sharing and add the Label name and Object Name accordingly.
 Here we will choose Hierarchy as the setting type.

-Step 2 – After clicking on Save a dialog box appears where we will click New to choose the data type.
+Step 2– After clicking on Save a dialog box appears where we will click New to choose the field type.
 Here we choose percent as a different percentage of discounts will be provided to various users

 Confused about Salesforce?
 Check out our blog on “Salesforce Tutorial for Beginners”

-Step 7 – A dialog box appears which requests the Salesforce admin to add the profile and the discount percentage associated with the profile.
+Step 7– A dialog box appears that requests the Salesforce admin to add the profile and the discount percentage associated with the profile.
 Let’s consider Standard Platform User as the Amazon Prime User.
 We will add a discount percentage of 20% for the Standard Platform User.

-Step 8 – After clicking on Save, another user type is added to the custom setting.
-For example, if we need to provide a special discount to a particular user we can also do that by choosing User in the Location field and then add a particular user from the list and add the discount percentage accordingly.
+Step 8– After clicking on Save, another user type is added to the custom setting.
+For example, if we need to provide a special discount to a particular user we can also do that by choosing User in the Location field and then adding a particular user from the list and adding the discount percentage accordingly.

 This is how a custom setting is created in Salesforce according to the user’s needs.

-Now, learn how to create junction object from our blog on junction object in Salesforce.
+Now, learn how to create junction objects from our blog on junction objects in Salesforce.

 How to fetch Custom Setting in Salesforce?